YoanDanailov/SoftUni-Cpp-Advanced/README.md

 # SoftUni-Cpp-Advanced
-Contains the solved tasks of the Softuni's C++ advanced course.
+This repository contains all of the tasks from the C++ advanced course at SoftUni.